Professional author, editor, and teacher.

 Poetry grew where words failed, it expresses what cannot be said.
 Something realer than real.
 Expressing the inexpressible is the je ne sais quoi of what makes art the best.

-Each card is covered in specific symbols, let’s look at them with writing in mind.
+Each card is covered in specific symbols.
+Each symbol is multisided.
+Let’s look at all their myriad facets with with writing in mind.

 The Tarot for Writing project is a free online tool to inspire you to turn your readings into art.

 Cathy Borders: book midwife, story therapist

 This is the personal business page of Cathy Borders, separate from The Republic of Letters, Waterline Writers, and Omnia Vanitas Review.